 Transcription is not fun when you have trouble hearing what the audio says.

 Not all headphones are created equal.
-That’s why I prepared a list of great headphone and earphone models that produce a clear, crisp sound that every transcriber covets.
+That’s why I prepared a list of great headphone and earphone models that produce a clear, crisp sound every transcriber covets.

 If you know what you’re looking for, check out my list.
 If you’re not sure how to pick the best headphones for the job, scroll down to see what features to look out for when choosing your next transcription headphones.